jm-cc/pm2/nmad/README.md

   - autoconf (v 2.50 or later)
   - pkg-config
   - hwloc (optional, recommended)
-  - libnuma (optional)
-  - ibverbs for IB support (set $IBHOME if not installed in /usr)
+  - ibverbs/OFED for IB support (set $IBHOME if not installed in /usr)
   - MX for Myrinet support (set $MX_DIR if not installed in /usr)

 **Automated build** (recommended):